41AnkitBisht/imgroot/README.md

 ## OBJECTIVES:<br>
 To identify if the movie review is positive or negative.

+## DATASET:<br>
+The dataset comprises of 25000 reviews and labels for training data and 25000 for testing data.
+Also the review for a movie is not repeated more than 3 time.<br>

 ## STEPS:<br>
 1.Get Tensor Flow dataset on IMDb reviews .<br>
 2.Classify the data and store them as training and testing data <br>